seanbethard/rag-poc/README.md

 ## What is Biker Scum AI?

 _Biker Scum_'s knowledge base (`RatBikeDB`) and inference potential.
-Use your own procedures, technical documents and diagrams to extend _Biker Scum_'s knowledge base for optimal prescriptive guidance. `BikerScumDB` supports on-device ASR, retrieval and neurosymbolic inference on classical computers.
+Use your own procedures, technical documents and diagrams to extend _Biker Scum_'s knowledge base for optimal prescriptive guidance. `RatBikeDB` supports on-device ASR, retrieval and neurosymbolic inference on classical computers.

 ## Why Biker Scum?